jasontsukamoto/vocabulary/README.md

-# Week 3
+# JavaScript Terminology
 ----
 **Scope**
-refers to what variables are available for use.
-If the variable is declared globally, then that variable can be used anywhere in the application.
-But if the variable is declared within a function, then that variable is private, and can only be used in that function block.
+is the set of variables, objects and functions you have access to.
+Variables declared within a function are local to that function and can only be accessed within that function.
+Local variables are created when a function gets executed, and garbage collected once the function is completed.
+A variable declared outside of a function is called a global variable and all functions have access to that variable.

 **Closure**
 referes to an inner function having three scopes.
 It has access to it's own variables, it's parent function's variables and also the global variables.
-Closure is a way of making private variables.
+The inner function can't call the parent function's arguments, but it can call the parent function's parameters directly.

 **Prototype**

+**Object**

+**Function**

+**Array**

+**Functional Programming**

+**Strict Mode**

+**Hoisting**

+**OOP**